Sunc4127/cloud_revision/Part2 Cloud Computing.md

 		* (users can) focus on core business
 		* cost-effective
 		* right sizing
-		* democratisation of computing (Users decide what service they want)
+		* democratization of computing (Users decide what service they want)
 	* cons
 		* security
 		* loss of control